nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2021-2-1

-20:54 Downtown Manhattan should back :-) Snow seems to have been the culprit.
+20:54 Downtown Manhattan should be back :-) Snow seems to have been the culprit.
 If you have any further problems please [fill in a support ticket](https://www.nycmesh.net/support)

 4:00pm Downtown Manhattan is currently having problems possibly related to the weather.
 We are looking into it now.